 Age Minimum Age: 11 years Maximum Age: Date of 16th birthday.
+You CAN move up if you wish, any time after your 15th birthday.
 Special dispensations at the discretion of the MKC Management Committee.
 Chassis Must comply with the MKC Safety regulations.
-Drivetrain lame KA100 with KA 22mm Restrictor @ 142kg Carburettor In accordance with the relevant engine type homologation.
+Drivetrain lame KA100 with KA 22mm Restrictor (Drawing 14530 - Refer Annexure A) @ 142kg Carburettor In accordance with the relevant engine type homologation.
 Induction Noise Silencer In accordance with the relevant engine type homologation Muffler In accordance with the relevant engine type homologation Clutch In accordance with the relevant engine type homologation Fuel Commercial PULP Tyres Dunlop DFH Apparel Refer to Technical Rules - Apparel Competition Numbers White Background Black Numbers.
 Refer to section 11.18